pramnora/python/library/turtle/shapes/shapes.md

 In my 3rd program iteration,
 I decided to create 2 entirely different shapes...;
 by using the same function code above...
-(just use 'copy and paste'/then, 'rename' the function);
+(just use 'copy and paste'/then, 'rename' the function).

-the first function call would draw a triangle: drawTriangle();
+The first function call would draw a triangle: drawTriangle();
 the second function call would draw a square: drawSquare();
 with each function call being made separately.